jerredchen/image-as-an-imu/README.md

 ## Synthetic Data Generation

 We provide the script for generating the synthetically rendered motion-blurred images.
-To run this, you will need to download [ScanNet++](https://kaldir.vc.in.tum.de/scannetpp), which will require submitting an application.
+To run this, download [ScanNet++](https://kaldir.vc.in.tum.de/scannetpp), which requires submitting an application.
 You will also need to follow the installation instructions for [RIFE](https://github.com/hzwer/ECCV2022-RIFE) and [PromptDA](https://github.com/DepthAnything/PromptDA).
 Then, run `synth_data_gen.py` with the config `synth_data_gen_cfg.yaml`.
 This will generate a CSV file with the paths to load the motion-blurred images, flows, depths, as well as the relative camera pose across the image.

 ## Training